 If these documents are not in English, then you need to get them officially translated into English.

-It may also be advisable to make an appointment to discuss your particular situation.
+It may also be advisable to make an appointment (when fund opens) to discuss your particular situation.

 - Over 23 on January 1st of first year of entry for present course and living independently of parents